kyisaiah47/deep-cut/README.md

 Kiro isn’t a feature — **Kiro _is_ the game**.

-Here’s how the AI (via OpenAI’s GPT-4o) is integrated across every layer:
+Here’s how the AI (via Google Gemini) is integrated across every layer:

 ### 🌀 1.
 Theme Alchemy